U.S. Soccer sporting director Matt Crocker leaves his job two months before the World Cup

 “There’s never one silver bullet, but there’s a lot of things that are resonating with me that happened in and around the St. George’s Park time, or in and around the FA time, that are in and around the time here,” he said.
 “Building a facility, changes within the ecosystem, focus on player development, more infrastructure and finances going into our youth national teams programs, more connections with the major leagues.
 Those things were happening in 2012, 2013, in and around England, and there’s a sense that we’re doing those things now.”

-That absolutely will outlast him, Pochettino, Hayes, Helfrich, president Cindy Cone, CEO JT Batson, and a whole lot of other people.
+That absolutely will outlast him, Pochettino, Hayes, Helfrich, Batson, president Cindy Cone, and a host of others.

-As for where U.S. Soccer goes from here, for the time being the sporting side will be overseen by a trio of Helfrich, vice president of sporting operations Oguchi Onyewu (a former Union player), and women’s youth national team head of development Tracey Kevins.
+As for where U.S. Soccer goes from here, the sporting side will be overseen by Helfrich, vice president of sporting operations Oguchi Onyewu (a former Union player), and women’s youth national team head of development Tracey Kevins for now.

 » READ MORE: U.S. Soccer needs your kid’s youth club to help its national teams.
 Will it happen?